 What Did the Scientists Discover?

-Bioarchaeologists from the University of Wrocław and the University of Warsaw uncovered the remains of thirty Asian primates at a pet cemetery in the port of Berenice, located on the Red Sea coast.
-All these remains date back to the 1st and 2nd centuries AD, a time when the port was inhabited by Roman elites.
+Bioarchaeologists from the University of Wrocław and the University of Warsaw uncovered the remains of thirty Asian primates at a pet cemetery in the port of Berenice, on the Red Sea coast.
+All date to the 1st and 2nd centuries AD, when the port was inhabited by Roman elites.
 Most of the skeletons were found alongside artifacts linked to military officers.

-Previously, researchers had stumbled upon a few monkey remains in other Roman territories.
-Among them was the skeleton of an animal that perished in during the eruption of Mount Vesuvius.
-However, earlier samples belonged to North African Barbary macaques brought from the Roman Empire.
+Previously, researchers had turned up a few monkey remains in other Roman territories, including an animal killed in the eruption of Mount Vesuvius.
+Those earlier specimens were North African Barbary macaques.

-Meanwhile, the from the Berenice cemetery were identified as rhesus macaques, Indian macaques, and grivet monkeys.
-They originated either from Southern India or the Indus Valley in Northern India.
-This indicates that these were among the first domesticated animals to appear in the and had to be imported from outside its borders.
+Meanwhile, the primates from the Berenice cemetery were identified as rhesus macaques, Indian macaques, and grivet monkeys.
+They originated either from southern India or the Indus Valley in northern India.
+This indicates these were among the first domesticated primates to appear in the Roman Empire and had to be imported from outside its borders.

-After analyzing the burials, the scientists concluded that the animals were held in high regard by their military owners.
-For instance, the team discovered a monkey skeleton dated to the early 1st century AD, buried alongside the remains of a piglet, a pair of large seashells, a woven basket, and “an unusually folded piece of fabric resembling a doll.”
+After analyzing the burials, the team concluded that the animals were held in high regard by their military owners.
+For instance, the researchers discovered a monkey skeleton dated to the early 1st century AD, buried alongside the remains of a piglet, a pair of large seashells, a woven basket, and “an unusually folded piece of fabric resembling a doll.”

-According to the researchers, “the pig, shells, doll, and basket with its contents undoubtedly belonged to a young macaque.”
-Another monkey was buried with a puppy and a kitten, as reported by IFLScience.
+The team says “the pig, shells, doll, and basket with its contents undoubtedly belonged to a young macaque.”
+Another monkey was buried with a puppy and a kitten, IFLScience reports.

-The study’s authors suggested that the items found in these burials were likely the most treasured possessions of the monkey during its life.
-Perhaps they were placed in the tomb to assist the animal in its transition to the afterlife.
-The scientists believe that such special treatment can be explained by some of Pliny the Elder’s assertions, which stated that Romans regarded primates as “half-humans.”
+The study’s authors suggested the items found in these burials were likely the monkey’s most treasured possessions.
+They may have been placed in the tomb to help the animal in the afterlife.
+The scientists point to Pliny the Elder, who wrote that Romans regarded primates as “half-humans,” as one reason for this special treatment.

-However, despite the Romans’ fascination with domesticated animals, exotic pets often suffered from malnutrition.
-Nevertheless, for military leaders, having a monkey was a clear marker of elite status in local society.
+However, despite the Romans’ fascination with exotic pets, those animals often suffered from malnutrition.
+Still, for military leaders, having a monkey was a clear marker of elite status in local society.

 In the port of Berenice, the Asian primate was the ultimate status symbol.
 As the researchers put it, a soldier “with an Indian macaque on a leash basked in the glow of glory, recognized as an explorer of exotic lands, a person of exceptional experience and connections.”

-The findings of the study were published in the Journal of Roman Archaeology.
+The findings were published in the Journal of Roman Archaeology.

 Photo: Unsplash